lucidworks/connectors-sdk-resources/security.md

-# Fusion gRPC TLS Setup
+= Fusion gRPC TLS Setup

-This guide will set you up so that you have everything you need to set up TLS between your Connectors-rpc server(s) and Connector JVM(s).
+This guide helps you set up TLS between your Connectors-rpc server and Connector JVM.

-## Install OpenSSL binaries for your operating system
+== Install OpenSSL binaries for your operating system

 gRPC makes TLS more efficient by using native openssl binaries while doing SSL.
 So you must install OpenSSL for your operating system.